Asian Markets Extend Global Rally As Trump Fuels Trade Deal Hope - UrduPoint

 Taipei added two percent, while Wellington, Seoul, Manila, Jakarta and Bangkok were above the one percent level.
 Mumbai was also in positive territory.

-In early European trade, London added 0.2 percent having added more than one percent Tuesday.
-Frankfurt and Paris were slightly higher.
+In early European trade, London dipped 0.1 percent, having risen more than one percent Tuesday, while Frankfurt and Paris were also slightly higher.

 The rally was sparked after Trump tweeted: "Had a very good telephone conversation with President Xi of China.
 We will be having an extended meeting next week at the G-20 in Japan.
 Our respective teams will begin talks prior to our meeting."
 Later he told reporters "the meeting might very well go well", adding that China wanted to make a deal.